 - Describe the legal structure of the company and the ownership structure.

 Analyze your niche, the marketplace, and your competition.
-The market analysis enables potential investors to understand the company and feel confident about investing.
+The market analysis enables potential investors to better understand the company and feel confident about investing.

 - Include a description of the industry, its size, recent growth, and forecasts about future growth.

 - Describe your target market, why consumers need your product or service, and how you intend to reach them.